Domestic Ducks

 Game Pheasant Redleg Partridge

 Redleg Partridge (Alectoris rufa) The redleg partridge is reared and released similarly to the game pheasant (season opens on 1st September) but in smaller numbers, mostly in the flat and dry lands of East Anglia.
-(The grey partridge (Perdix perdix) is our native bird and the centre of much conservation activity all over the UK).
+The grey or English partridge (Perdix perdix) is our native bird and the centre of much conservation activity all over the UK.

-On some estates, breeding stock of game pheasants and redleg partridges is caught up from the woods in the spring and enclosed in breeding pens.
+Due to disease control, most pheasants and redleg partridges are kept and reared on game farms, then transported to shoots at around 6-8 weeks old.
+Some estates used to get breeding stock of game pheasants and redleg partridges by catching up from the woods before the end of the shooting season and enclosed in breeding pens.
 Eggs are collected, incubated (the breeding stock is then released) and the poults reared to 6 weeks before being put into large release pens in woods in summer.
-Nearly all the game shot goes in to the food chain and is a popular dish in restaurants and the home.
-Vermin (crows, mapgies, foxes) is controlled on shooting estates and thus the habitat is enhanced for farmland and woodland birds which also benefit from sharing the pheasants’ feed in winter.
+Nearly all the game shot goes into the food chain and is a popular dish in restaurants and the home.
+Vermin (crows, mapgies, foxes) is controlled on shooting estates (in England although recently restricted in Wales and Scotland) and thus predation is minimized and the habitat is enhanced for farmland and woodland birds which also benefit from sharing the pheasants’ feed in winter.

 Diseases

-Overcrowding and stress in game farms followed by transport to the shoot predisposes to various viral and bacterial diseases, plus parasites.
+Overcrowding and stress in some game farms followed by transport to the shoot predisposes to various viral and bacterial diseases, plus parasites.
+Most shoots are now registered with specific game bird veterinary companies which helps the welfare of the birds and medication limited where possible to avoid resistance.

 Flubenvet is given in-feed to counteract intestinal worms at release and acidifying agents (e.g. cider vinegar) put in the water to discourage bacteria and harmful protozoa.